Ada-Developers-Academy/daily-curriculum/week8/project-outline.md

 Email Bookis for questions, ideas, or clarifications about this project. (<bookis@adadevelopersacademy.org>)

 **Marketing**
-Create an application that serves a single page to promote *something* (anything, http://www.gowinnebago.com if nothing else).
+Create an application that serves a single page to promote *something* (anything, a winnebego if nothing else).
 Focus on design and modern HTML/CSS techniques.
 Additionally, the application should record the number of visitors to the site.
 The database should record:
 - IP Address
 - Number of visits (update returning visitors)
 - If they are using a mobile device.